esterpantaleo/NGS_utils/README.md

 ### samplesheetToTrackHub.py: example of usage
-This code plots reads (in a bam, hdf5, wig or bigwig format) and significant intervals (bed or bigBed files) listed in a samplesheet in the UCSC Genome Browser.
+This code coverts the read tracks and the bed tracks listed in a samplesheet (see below) into a UCSC track hub that can be visualized in the Genome Browser.
+Read tracks can be in bam, hdf5, wig or bigwig format and significant intervals can be in bed format.

-A samplesheet should look something like this (see file ~/src/NGS_utils/data/sim/samplesheet.sim.txt):
+The samplesheet should have the following format (see file ~/src/NGS_utils/data/sim/samplesheet.sim.txt):

     SampleID Type Tissue Replicate Peaks ReadDepth bigWigPath 055A RNASeq 24hrShamControl 8 - 1550735 ./data/sim/055A.bw
     055B RNASeq 24hr2uMsimvastatinLPDS 8 - 2350343 ./data/sim/055BNonNull.bw
     056A RNASeq 24hrShamControl 9 - 1320166 ./data/sim/056A.bw
     056B RNASeq 24hr2uMsimvastatinLPDS 9 - 1723647 ./data/sim/056BNonNull.bw

-The codes coverts the read tracks and the bed tracks into a UCSC track hub that can be visualized in the Genome Browser.

-If testNGS/sim is the name you want to give to the track hub and ~/src/NGS_utils/data/sim/samplesheet.sim.txt is the samplesheet file, then command:
+If ~/src/NGS_utils/data/sim/samplesheet.sim.txt is our samplesheet and we use /testNGS/sim as the output track hub then:

     python simulationToTrackHub.py --hub_name testNGS/sim ~/src/NGS_utils/data/sim/samplesheet.sim.txt

-will create a track hub from the data the samplesheet is pointing to and will print the following message:
+will create a track hub in "some https address"/testNGS/sim/" and will print the following message:

     go to http://genome.ucsc.edu/cgi-bin/hgHubConnect and click on the My Hubs window
     copy paste the following string in the URL field